Many MFA fatigue attacks happen worldwide, and it's the news everywhere. Organizations are scared that…

 After connecting with Azure AD, you can run your PowerShell commands.

-There is no Disconnect-MsolService cmdlet.
+Note: There is no Disconnect-MsolService cmdlet.
 What you can do is close the Windows PowerShell window.

-In this article, you learned how to connect to Azure AD with PowerShell.
+You learned how to connect to Azure AD with PowerShell.
 Before you connect with MsolService (MSOnline), install the MSOnline module.
 Now you’re ready to run your commands and scripts.

 Did you enjoy this article?
 You may also like Install and configure Azure AD Connect.
 Don’t forget to follow us and share this article.